nixon-voxell/apu_final_year_project/investigation_report.typ

 // Summary, Introduction, Methodology (purposive sampling, qualitative/quantitative), NO result

+Despite the widespread use of raster graphics in games, vector graphics remain underutilized and largely absent, with little integration and no established framework for their effective use in modern game development.
+This project introduces #velyst, a streamlined framework for integrating interactive and dynamic vector graphics into real-time video games.
+It leverages Typst for vector content creation and Vello for real-time rendering of dynamic vector graphics.
+By simplifying the process, this framework enables developers to produce high-quality and engaging content without needing to delve deeply into technical complexities.
+Our study employs purposive sampling to collect valuable insights from developers in the gaming and interactive application sectors.
+We will conduct three in-depth interviews with industry professionals to gain expert perspectives.
+Additionally, online survey questionnaires will be distributed to a broader developer audience to capture a wider range of opinions.
+This uncovers the challenges and opportunities of integrating vector graphics, with insights that contributes to the framework on reducing technical barriers, enhancing interactivity, and highlighting areas for further innovation in the field.
+This research aims to demonstrate the untapped potential of vector graphics in modern gaming and provide a practical solution for their seamless integration.
+Our approach contributes to advancing infrastructure and fostering innovation, aligning with the goals of _Sustainable Development Goal (SDG) 9_.

-Achieving visually rich and interactive content in real-time without compromising performance is a key aspect of immersive gameplay.
+// Achieving visually rich and interactive vector graphics content in real-time without compromising performance is a key aspect of developing engaging gaming experiences.
-This project seeks to establish a streamlined workflow that incorporates real-time global illumination (GI) and compute-centric vector graphics (VG) into dynamic game environments in a way that is accessible and adaptable for game developers.
-These integrations will help improve visual appeal and interactive feedback in gameplay.
-Our method utilizes radiance cascades for enabling real-time GI, Vello for rendering dynamic VG in real-time, and Typst for VG content creation.
+// Our method utilizes Typst for vector graphics content creation and Vello for rendering dynamic vector graphics in real-time.
-Using purposive sampling, this study targets developers in the game development industry through the use of questionnaires.
-It is aimed to gather insights on the importance of GI and VG as well as the level of integrations in state-of-the-art game engines.
-This paper provides an in-depth look at the challenges and potential methods for integrating these technologies into game development, with an emphasis on their impact on interactive and adaptable content creation.
+// This paper provides an in-depth look at the challenges and potential methods for integrating these technologies into game development, with an emphasis on their impact on interactive and adaptable content creation.
-Our approach contributes to advancing infrastructure and fostering innovation, aligning with the goals of Sustainable Development Goal (SDG) 9.

 // Keywords - Max 6

-*Keywords* --- radiance cascades, indirect lighting, typesetting, markdown, interactivity, dynamic content
+*Keywords* --- Typesetting, Markdown, Workflow, Dynamic content, Compute-centric, Typst

 #pagebreak()